mimiframework/Mimi.jl/docs/src/howto_advanced/howto_adv_buildinit.md

 result2 = instance2[:Comp, :Var]
 ```

-Note that you can retrieve values from a ModelInstance in the same way previously shown for indexing into a model.
+Note that you can retrieve values from a ModelInstance in the same way you index into a model.

 ## The init function